hx2A/py5website/reference/sketch_circle.rst

 Description
 ===========

 Draws a circle to the screen.
 By default, the first two parameters set the location of the center, and the third sets the shape's width and height.
-The origin may be changed with the ``ellipse_mode()`` function.
+The origin may be changed with the :doc:`ellipse_mode` function.

 Underlying Java method: `circle <https://processing.org/reference/circle_.html>`_